LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 3. Create a username and login for the agents that will be answering incoming messages.
 4. Once the code is up and an agent is logged into the system, they can begin to take and answer incoming conversations.

+**Next: further customize your messaging program**

 LivePerson is the most advanced platform for any size organization, offering a slew of customization capabilities.
-To ensure you are getting the most out of web messaging, develop and set up your preferences in three areas:
+To ensure you are getting the most out of messaging, develop and set up your preferences in three areas:

 * **Customer experience:** design what your consumers will see when they interact with you - including the messaging window,  the banners, buttons and automatic text.
 Add bots and automation to be the first to answer.
 * **Agent experience**: Set up agent experience to ensure your reps are successful including predefined content and custom widgets
 * **Management & Operations**: Cost savings are a product of effective operations: set up all your skills and LOBs, routing, agent capacity, & queue priority

-This guide will provide a checklist for actions you can take for each of the above areas.

 ## Step 1: Set up data for accurate tracking